 Language study overseas and in the United States and research for the honors thesis can be partially financed from a number of sources both inside and outside the university.
-You'll want to begin your search for funding by perusing the extensive listing of Harvard's Asia related grants and fellowships.
-Also be sure to check with the Office of Career Services for additional study and work abroad opportunities.
+You'll want to begin your search for funding by perusing the extensive listing of Harvard's Asia Related Grants and Fellowships.
+Also be sure to check with the Office of Career Services and subscribe to the EAS Newsletter for additional study and work abroad opportunities.

 Summer internships in Japan, Korea, and China for undergraduates